bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 > Whenever we call the closure function, it creates a new instance of that scope.
 AKA scoping the variable.

 To increment our scoped variable `count` we simply need a way to repeatedly use the scope that was created.
-We will store instances of the function `count()` inside variables, that is what creates our instances.
+We will store instances of the function `count()`'s scope inside variables.
+Every time we call `count()` it creates a new instance.
 We can create as many instances of `count()`'s scope as we would like.
 Each variable is a separate instance of the private variable `count`.

 ![f](https://imgur.com/IxE1pIz.png)